Welcome to Alphatrends– Let’s Get Started!

 Thank you for becoming a member of Alphatrends!
 The primary time frame for Alphatrends is swing trading.
 All of the ideas taught can be applied to any timeframe.

 Every user is encouraged to “make the trade their own.”
 This means to make choices based on what is right for you, your risk profile, and your personal objectives on each and every trade.
-If you have questions about transitioning a trade to a different time frame, simply ask in the Alphatrends’ Forums. or during the Bi-Monthly Webinars
+If you have questions about transitioning a trade to a different time frame, simply ask in the Alphatrends’ Forums. or during the Bi-Monthly Webinars.

 For all other administrative questions, please Contact Us Here.